Professor

 Frie, R. (in press). 社会的精神分析に向けて [Towards a Social Psychoanalysis].
 In 公開講座抄録 社 会 的 精 神 分 析に向けて. 京 都 大学 大 学 院 教 育 学 研 究 科 附 属 臨 床 教 育 実 践 研 究 セ ンター紀要, 27.
 [The Annual Bulletin of Praxis and Research Center for Clinical Psychology and Education, Vol. 27.]
 Kyoto, Japan: Kyoto University Praxis and Research Center for Clinical Psychology and Education.

-Frie, R. (in press).
+Frie, R. (2024).
 Open Wounds of Racial Terror: The Elaine Race Massacre.
-In D. Goodman & M. C. Manalili (Ed.), Meaningless Suffering: Tragic Marginalisation and Ethical Responsibility.
+In D. Goodman & M. C. Manalili (Ed.), Meaningless Suffering: Tragic Marginalisation and Ethical Responsibility (pp. 29-45).
 New York: Routledge

 Frie, R. (2024).
 Racial Massacres and Silencing in the American Deep South.
 In M. B. Buchholz & A. Dimitrijevic (Eds.), Encountering Silencing: Forms of Oppression in Individuals, Families and Communities (pp. 57-78).
 London: Karnac Books.